tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. method:: SheetIndex.offset()

-   Returns the index point's offset from the start of the track as a :class:`Fraction` number of seconds.
+   Returns the index point's offset from the start of the stream as a :class:`Fraction` number of seconds.

 DVDAudio Objects